 The problems and complications that can result from the Stryker hip replacement are more than just simple dysfunction of the device.
 These defective products can put patients in very real danger of health problems and illness, far beyond just poor function.
 Although the initial concern was that these devices were failing sooner than expected, the Stryker hip complications have escalated to even greater concerns.

 The dynamics of the problems with these devices come from two separate issues: poor function and resulting damage.
 Both stem from the fretting and corrosion of the metal components, where the parts within the device begin to deteriorate at a high rate.
-As this happens it cause the device to begin to function poorly.
+As this happens it causes the device to begin to function poorly.
 These complications may include:

 - Loosening.
 As the device begins to wear, the components no longer fit or stay in the same position as when it was implanted.
 This can cause the parts to begin to move in directions that no longer support normal movements.
 It may feel like the joint is dislocating, sometimes even resulting in dislocation.